Superman IV: The Quest for Peace: Cancelled sequel

 Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
 Cannon's bankruptcy resulted in the film rights reverting to Alexander and Ilya Salkind.
 Under the Salkinds, their sequel was initially titled Superman: The New Movie but was later called Superman Reborn.
 The film was intended to revive and continue the franchise after Superman IV.
 Both Christopher Reeve and Margot Kidder were expected to reprise their roles.
 The villain would have been Brainiac.
 The story had Superman dying and resurrecting in the shrunken, bottled Krypton city of Kandor.
 The premise of Superman's death and rebirth coincidentally predated the 1992 "The Death of Superman" comic book storyline.

 On November 12, 2024, a recorded live script reading performance of Superman Reborn took place in Hollywood, California.
-There was a third draft of the story that leaked on the Internet many years ago, but it was not the draft that was used.
-What was used was a never-before-seen first draft that was signed off and intended by producer Ilya Salkind and writers Mark Jones and Cary Bates before getting revision notes from Warner Bros/DC at the time.
+There was a third draft of the story that leaked on the Internet many years later, but it was not the draft that was used.
+What was used was a never-before-seen first draft that was approved by producer Ilya Salkind and writers Mark Jones and Cary Bates before getting revision notes from Warner Bros/DC at the time.
 There are some major differences between the drafts.
 The performance was immediately followed by a live Q&A with producer Ilya Salkind and writer Mark Jones.
 Cary Bates was invited but was unable to attend.
 During the live Q&A, Jones and Salkind revealed that George P. Cosmatos was originally attached to direct before he and Salkind clashed.
 The recording was posted on David Kocher's YouTube channel on February 13, 2025.
-Christopher Reeve would never portray Superman onscreen again, but fans now have an idea of how his journey as the hero could have ended.